Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

 in a perturbation of the parameter region \eqref{eq:coex-region-1} given by

-In particular, letting $f : \{0, 1 \}^H \to \{0, 1 \}$ be defined by
+In particular, letting $f \dvtx 2^H = \mbox{power set of } H \to\{0, 1 \} $ be defined by

-and using \eqref{eq:coex-coupling} and the monotonicity of $f$, we obtain that, for all $(x, t) \in \Z^d \times \R_+$
+and using \eqref{eq:coex-coupling} and the monotonicity of $f$, we obtain that for all $(x, t) \in\Z^d \times\R_+$,

-since infinitely many sites are wet at level zero and $1 - 2 \ep > p_c$.
+since infinitely many sites are wet at level zero and $1 - 2 \ep> p_c$.
+Note also that the first inequality follows from the fact that if a site is good, then the corresponding space--time region obtained through rescaling contains both strategies, so the probability that any given vertex $x$ in this region changes its strategy after one time unit is bounded from below by a positive constant.
 This proves coexistence of both strategies in the parameter region \eqref{eq:coex-region-2}.
-To deal with the general case when both payoffs $a_{12}$ and $a_{21}$ are arbitrary, we fix a sufficiently large $m > 0$ such that
+To deal with the general case when both payoffs $a_{12}$~and~$a_{21}$ are arbitrary, we fix a sufficiently large $m > 0$ such that